 Teatro El Círculo, Opera house and theatre in Rosario, Argentina.

-Teatro El Círculo is an opera house and theater located at the corner of Laprida and Mendoza Streets in Rosario with seating for about 1,450 people.
-The building was designed by German engineer George Goldammer and displays impressive architectural details from different periods.
+Teatro El Círculo is an opera house and theatre in Rosario, Argentina, situated at the corner of Laprida and Mendoza Streets with seating for around 1,450 people.
+The building was designed by German engineer George Goldammer and combines architectural influences from several European styles, visible both on the facade and inside the main hall.

 The community of curious travelers